-In these past few years, I have seen a true rise in South Asian YA, especially Own Voices narratives, in both fantasy and contemporary fiction.
+In these past few years, I have seen a true rise in South Asian YA, especially stories by South Asian authors, in both fantasy and contemporary fiction.
 In these past few years, I have been championing these stories but also becoming increasingly tired of how the South Asian experience continues to be represented as a monolith and how the Indian/Indian American narrative has pretty much monopolized the industry.

 South Asian YA books often take on a template that is more palatable to the white reader, choosing to focus on what is familiar to the Western audience.
 Sayantani Dasgupta, author of The Serpent’s Secret, calls this the “chai-latte-fication of South Asian identities.”
 While the South Asian region is rich and diverse with a myriad of ethnicities, religions, languages, cultures, mythology, food, and clothes, mainstream YA has primarily set its boundaries around Bollywood movies, samosas, sarees, and chai.